 If the compiled law is modified by another law, the compiled law operates as modified but the modification does not amend the text of the law.
 Accordingly, this compilation does not show the text of the compiled law as modified.
-For more information on any modifications, see the series page on ComLaw for the compiled law.
+For more information on any modifications, see the series page on the Legislation Register for the compiled law.